* This is the Consumer Version. *

 In the United States and other developed countries, the most common causes of cirrhosis are

-One way that chronic alcohol abuse damages the liver is by causing fat to accumulate (fatty liver—see Fatty Liver).
-Fatty liver that is not caused by alcohol usually occurs in people who are overweight and/or have diabetes.
+One way that chronic alcohol abuse damages the liver is by causing fat to accumulate (fatty liver).
+Fatty liver that is not caused by alcohol (called nonalcoholic fatty liver) usually occurs in people who are overweight and/or have diabetes.

-Any disorder, drug, or toxin that causes fibrosis (see Table: Some Conditions That Can Cause Fibrosis of the Liver) can cause cirrhosis.
-Some specific causes include certain hereditary metabolic disorders, such as iron overload (hemochromatosis—see Hemochromatosis) and alpha1-antitrypsin deficiency (see Alpha 1 -Antitrypsin Deficiency), and disorders that damage the bile ducts, such as primary biliary cirrhosis (see Primary Biliary Cirrhosis).
+Any disorder, drug, or toxin that causes fibrosis (see Table: Some Conditions and Drugs That Can Cause Fibrosis of the Liver) can cause cirrhosis.
+Some specific causes include certain hereditary metabolic disorders, such as iron overload (hemochromatosis) and alpha-1 antitrypsin deficiency, and disorders that damage the bile ducts, such as primary biliary cirrhosis and primary sclerosing cholangitis.

 In many parts of Asia and Africa, cirrhosis often results from